The Influencer (A Preferred Product Owner Stance)

 What is an Influencer?

-Some of the most famous and influential leaders of all times include people like Mohandas K. Gandhi, Nelson Mandela, Martin Luther King Jr. and Abraham Lincoln.
-These gentlemen are in all the top-10 lists of being the ‘the best’ Politician, Influencer, world changer, etc. etc. And indeed, these people have all had a big impact on their people, countries and/or the world.
-Most of these people eventually got elected into a position of power, which offered them even more opportunities to change the world, however they all started with no authority, but just being a visionary, inspirational person and above all, a great Influencer.
+Some of the most famous and influential leaders of all times include people like Mohandas K. Gandhi, Nelson Mandela, Martin Luther King Jr., and Abraham Lincoln.
+These gentlemen are in all the top-10 lists of being the ‘the best’ Politician, Influencer, world changer, etc., etc. And indeed, these people have all had a big impact on their people, countries, and/or the world.
+Most of these people eventually got elected into a position of power, which offered them even more opportunities to change the world, however, they all started with no authority, but just being a visionary, inspirational person and above all, a great Influencer.

 So before diving into the Product Owner taking an Influencer stance, let’s first inspect what an Influencer is.
-Since Wikipedia doesn’t offer us an answer on the question “What is an Influencer?”, we decided to check out the good old Cambridge English Dictionary, which offers us the following definition:
+Since Wikipedia doesn’t offer us an answer to the question “What is an Influencer?”, we decided to check out the good old Cambridge English Dictionary, which offers us the following definition:

 “A person or group that has the ability to influence the behaviour or opinions of others.”

 Looking and Product Owners who are great Influencers, they are considered to be Product Owners who get things done without exercising formal authority over a person or team.
 Great influencers act and speak in such ways that they may hardly be noticed when present, but dearly missed when they are gone.
 The Influencer helps the stakeholders to align around the product vision, strategy, goals, and objectives.
 Influencing the stakeholders and Scrum Team is a hard but very important job.
 The Influencer uses effective communication, negotiation, and influencing skills to get people to join the cause.
 Influencers are aware of their environment, both the official reporting structure as well as the unofficial ways, and know who influences who.

 “Tact is the ability to tell someone to go to hell in such a way that they look forward to the trip.” ― Winston Churchill